-Once again the route is now based fully at Catford garage.
-However, whist traditionally a Catford route (with the “prestigious” running number series TL1+, until that got used for something else while the route was away), other depots, notably Plumstead, have helped out from time to time, to suit needs on other routes.
-Plumstead ran the route from November 1988 to August 1989, helped again from April to November 1991 and gained the route outright from 24 July 1993 to make room for the hefty 208 at Catford.
+Whilst the 54 was traditionally a Catford route, other garages, notably Plumstead, have helped out from time to time, to suit needs on other routes.
+Plumstead ran the route from November 1988 until August 1989, helped again from April to November 1991 and gained the route outright from 24 July 1993 to make room for the hefty 208 at Catford.
 It remained there until January 1999, when it was moved back to Catford to make room for the 96, 99 and 178.
 However loss of route P3 (now 343) and gain of work at Catford (181/284) saw part of the allocation moved back to Plumstead from March 2001, but it reverted to Catford (along with the 202) in March 2003 to make room at Plumstead for new articulated bus route 453.

 The 54 is however perhaps best known for an unfortunate saga in the story of Croydon’s new Tramlink system.
 It was inevitable that when trams started running there would be some changes to local buses.
 Many of the changes were sensible and predictable, others were pointless but harmless.
 A couple however were quite unexpected and unpopular.
 Easily the most controversial was the proposal for route 54, which for as long as anyone can remember had been the trunk route linking Woolwich, Lewisham, Beckenham and Croydon.
 In 1934 the actual route was Plumstead Common to Selsdon, but apart from losing those end sections and a few brief extensions at the Woolwich end, the route had survived completely unchanged until 2000 (apart from the Catford one way system, which has since been removed as far as buses are concerned).